blackfox113/censorshipbypassguide/docs/server/Naïve.md

 ## 🎉 Final Step

 Your NaïveProxy server is now live!
-Configure your client to use the domain, username, and password you specified.
+Configure your client to use the domain, username, and password you specified with port 443.
+Make sure you put domain in Server Name Indication (SNI).
+Rest is default